marianafpereira/FABAMAQ_Challenge/README.md

 - **UserPage.css**: Contains styles specific to the UserPage component.
 - **NewUserPage.css**: Contains styles specific to the NewUserPage component.
 - **UserPostsCommentsPage.css**: Contains styles specific to the UserPostsCommentsPage component.
-- **SearchBar.css**: Contains styles specific to the SearchBar component.
-- **TitleHeading.css**: Contains styles specific to the TitleHeading component.
-- **Breadcrumb.css**: Contains styles specific to the Breadcrumb component.
 - **HomePage.css**: Contains styles specific to the HomePage component.
 - **layout.css**: Contains styles for the overall layout of the application.
-- **loading.module.css**: Contains styles specific to the loading spinner component.
 - **nav.css**: Contains styles for the navigation elements.
 - **reset.css**: Contains CSS reset styles to ensure consistency across browsers.
 - **status.module.css**: Contains styles specific to the status and error pages.